talfig/Assembler/README.md

 <h2 id="features">🚀 Features</h2>

 - **Custom Assembly Language:** Dive into our unique assembly language with a defined set of opcodes.
-- **Macro Wizardry:** Create and use powerful macros to streamline your assembly code.
+- **Macro Efficiency:** Create and use powerful macros to streamline your assembly code.
 - **Smart Error Handling:** Get detailed, compiler-like error messages to troubleshoot with ease.

 <!-- Supported Opcodes -->